peaclab/PACT/README.md

 ### SuperLU (only for steady-state):

-name = SuperLU
+Name = SuperLU

-wrapper = SuperLU.py
+Wrapper = SuperLU.py

 ### SPICE_steady (.OP):

-name = SPICE_steady
+Name = SPICE_steady

-wrapper = SPICESolver_steady.py
+Wrapper = SPICESolver_steady.py

 Steady-state grid temperature files are saved in ~/src folder as RC_steady.cir.csv

 ### SPICE_transient (.TRAN):

-name = SPICE_transient
+Name = SPICE_transient

-wrapper = SPICESolver_transient.py
+Wrapper = SPICESolver_transient.py

 Note that, using SPICE transient will create an error.
 This error is for mapping the steady-state grid temperatures back to block temperatures.
 You can ignore the error.

-transient grid temperature files are saved in ~/src folder as RC_transient.cir.csv
+Transient grid temperature files are saved in ~/src folder as RC_transient.cir.csv

 ## Low-level solvers
 To change the low-level solver types for SPICE solver, users need to modify the SPICESolver_steady.py or SPICESolver_transient.py.